maggie-open/maggie-encryptedIM/README.md

 Maggie P2P encrypted IM module

 ## Introduction
 Maggie APP has a built-in encrypted IM module, which is based on PKI encryption mechanism and third-party IM service provided by *Easemob*.
-This project contains correlative iOS APP code.
+This project contains correlative object-C code.

 ## Architecture
 As a social platform with attributes of strong authentication and high privacy, Maggie has designed an **encrypted IM mechanism** to fully protect user’s privacy.